Ohio woman who lost 3 family members urges people stay home - WHIZ News

 IN-PERSON CHURCH GATHERINGS

-“It is not a Christian thing to do.”
-DeWine, responding to reports that some churches are continuing to hold services.
+“It is not a Christian thing to do.” said DeWine, responding to reports that some churches are continuing to hold services, in reference to the danger that presented.
 DeWine called that practice “a huge mistake.”

 Associated Press writers Mark Gillispie in Cleveland, John Seewer in Toledo and Kantele Franko in Columbus contributed to this report.